Gusto/rails_http_preload/README.md

 ### Worst Case Scenario

 In the worst case, nothing happens.
 For example, your CDN doesn't support early hints.
-No problem, you've just added ~1kb of HTTP headers to your responses, it's basically a no-op.
+No problem, you've just added a few bytes of HTTP headers to your responses, it's basically a no-op.
 You cannot really create new bugs or bad behavior by including this header.
 ## Installation

 Add this line to your application's Gemfile: